SamTheDemon/ZmeetingClone/README.md

     go to your borwser: at http://localhost:3000/ and now have a local hosted web app.

-    To Deploy The app: we used Heroku & azure but you can use anyother like aws
+    To Deploy The app: we used Heroku & azure but you can use anyother like AWS,GCP up to you.
+          - For heroku: Login and created an app in Heroku.com, then link the app with the github repo and Config Vars with th MONGO DB connection VAR
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **BASIC IDEA BEHIND A VIDEO CONFRENCE APP AND tHING YOU NEED TO DEVELOP THE APP:**